ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Experiments

-We have conducted experiments on five widely used benchmark text classification datasets, which are 20NG, R8, R52, Ohsumed, and MR. We follow the same data split method used in TextGCN for a fair comparison.

-\begin{itemize} \item \textbf{20NG}, also known as 20 Newsgroups data, contains 18,846 newsgroup documents that are labeled with 20 categories with approx. equal sizes.
+\paragraph{Dataset Description} We evaluate our proposed method on four commonly used text classification benchmark corpora, namely 20-Newsgroups (20NG), R8, R52 of Reuters 21578, and Ohsumed, which have been widely used in the field of text classification, and are considered to be representative of various types of text data~\cite{yao2019graph}. \begin{itemize} \item \textbf{20NG}, also known as 20 Newsgroups data, contains 18,846 newsgroup documents that are labeled with 20 categories with approx. equal sizes.
 In the experiments, 11,314 documents are utilized to train the model and the remaining 7,532 documents are used for testing. \item \textbf{R8} and \textbf{R52} are two subsets that come from the Reuters-21578 dataset.
 R8 is categorized into 8 classes with 5,485 training and 2,189 testing documents.
 Similarly, R52 includes 52 classes with 6,532 documents used for training and 2,568 used for testing. \item \textbf{Ohsumed} is a collection of medical abstracts from MEDLINE, which is a medical literature dataset maintained by the National Library of Medicine.
 13,929 documents with unique cardiovascular diseases are selected from the first 20,000 abstracts in the year 1991, e.g., neoplasms and eye diseases.
 Furthermore, documents with more than one label are excluded to form single-label classification, which results in a 7,400 dataset with 3,357 training data and 4,043 testing data. \end{itemize}